skiptools/skip/README.md

 ```

 With SPM plugins, modules have their own independent build output folder, and the plugin can only write to its own output folder.
 For this reason, when building multiple modules, symbolic links will be created that span between the module output folders and create a consitent and buildable project hierarchy.
-For example, the `SkipLibTests` and `SkipLibKotlinTests` packages will merge the two transpiled Swift modules into a single Kotlin module using relative links to the peer packages, as seen in the following tree:
+For example, the `SkipLibTests` and `SkipLibTestsKt` packages will merge the two transpiled Swift modules into a single Kotlin module using relative links to the peer packages, as seen in the following tree:

 ```
-~/Library/Developer/Xcode/DerivedData/Skip-ABC/SourcePackages/plugins/skip-core.output/SkipLibKotlinTests/SkipTranspilePlugIn
+~/Library/Developer/Xcode/DerivedData/Skip-ABC/SourcePackages/plugins/skip-core.output/SkipLibTestsKt/SkipTranspilePlugIn
 ├── SkipLib
 │   ├── build.gradle.kts
 │   └── src